GluuFederation/gluu-gateway/gluu-oauth2-client-auth/README.md

-# Gluu OAuth 2.0 Back channel authentication
+# Gluu OAuth 2.0 client credential authentication

 ## Terminology
 * `api`: your upstream service placed behind Kong, for which Kong proxies requests to.